-The Auditors Report for the Financial year 2016-17 does not contain any qualificationreservation or adverse remark.
+The Auditors Report for the Financial year 2019-20 does not contain any qualificationreservation or adverse remark.

 Pursuant to the provisions of Section 204 of the Act read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 and Regulation 24A ofSEBI Listing Regulations M/s.
 D. M. Zaveri & Co.
-(CP No. 4363) Practicing CompanySecretaries has been re-appointed as Secretarial Auditor to undertake Secretarial Auditof the Company for the financial year 2016-17.
-The report ofthe Secretarial Auditor is annexed to this report as Annexure E.
+(CP No. 4363) Practicing CompanySecretaries has been re-appointed as Secretarial Auditor to undertake Secretarial Auditof the Company for the financial year 2019-20.
+The report of the Secretarial Auditor inthe prescribed Form MR-3 is annexed to this report as Annexure E.

 42. DIRECTORS' RESPONSIBILITY STATEMENT

 a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company as at the March 31 2017 and of the profit and loss of the companyfor that year on that date;
+b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company as at the March 31 2020 and of theprofit of the Company for that year on that date;

 c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;